Light Rail Stage 2B: Commonwealth Park to Woden

 Design, planning and approvals work on Stage 2B is progressing.

-Careful and considerate planning will help preserve the National Triangle’s cultural and heritage significance, maintain the well-known vistas that Canberra is known for, and ensure Canberran’s have access to reliable and convenient transport options for decades to come.
+Careful and considerate planning will help preserve the National Triangle’s cultural and heritage significance, maintain the well-known vistas that Canberra is known for, and ensure Canberran’s have access to a reliable and convenient transport option.

-This complex project requires several Australian and Territory Government environmental and planning approvals.
+This complex project requires several Australian and ACT government environmental and planning approvals, including:

 Light Rail Stage 2B - artist's impression of Sydney Avenue stop on National Triangle - Barton alignment